Silvernine0S/FolderMenu3EX/README.md

 	  of work and time which I don't have.
 So far it seems that English, Korean and both Simplfied Chinese and Traditional Chinese does not have this problem.
 	!
-Language files management.
-If there are any other language files (with ext lng), FolderMenu3EX (and the original as well) adds them to the Language Option Menu even though the language files does not belong to it.
-	!
 Update "Check Update".
 Program is currently still set to checkupdates from rexx's version.
 	!
 Add GitHub link to the GUI somewhere for reference.